 Jon Stobart has held academic positions at the University of Northampton, Coventry University and Staffordshire University.
 He is a social and economic historian of eighteenth-century England, with particular interests in the histories of retailing and consumption.
-Much of Professor Stobart’s work is collaborative, interdisciplinary, and international and he has worked with geographers, art historians, heritage professionals and historians from the UK and across Europe.
-His most recent book, Consumption and the Country House was published by OUP in 2016.
-Professor Stobart is a founding editor of the journal History of Retailing and Consumption, a member of the AHRC Peer Review College and has sat on a number of academic councils and committees including the Economic History Society, Social History Society and Northamptonshire Record Society.
+Much of Jon’s work is collaborative, interdisciplinary, and international and he has worked with geographers, art historians, heritage professionals and historians from the UK and across Europe.
+His most recent book, Consumption and the Country House, was published by OUP in 2016.
+Jon is a founding editor of the journal History of Retailing and Consumption, a member of the AHRC Peer Review College, and has sat on a number of academic councils and committees including the Economic History Society, Social History Society and Northamptonshire Record Society.

 Andrew Spicer is Professor of Early Modern European History at Oxford Brookes University.
 He completed his doctorate at the University of Southampton on exiles from France and the Southern Netherlands in the late sixteenth century.
 He has published widely on early modern immigrant communities, as well as nineteenth-century interest in the Huguenots.
 His more recent work has focused on the socio-cultural impact of the Reformation, particularly sacred space, art & architecture, and the material culture & setting of worship.
 He is an editor of the Ecclesiastical History Society’s Studies in Church History series.
 Besides Calvinist Churches in Early Modern Europe (Manchester, 2007), he has published a number of edited volumes, most recently Parish Churches in the Early Modern World (Farnham, 2016).
 He is currently completing a monograph entitled Conflict and the Religious Landscape: Cambrai and the Southern Netherlands, c.
 1566–1621 to be published by Brill.

 Richard Toye is Professor of History at the University of Exeter.
-He is an historian of Britain in in its global and imperial context in the period from the late nineteenth century to the present.
-He is the author of a number of books on Winston Churchill including The Roar of the Lion: The Untold Story of Churchill’s World War II Speeches (OUP, 2013), and Churchill’s Empire: The World That Made Him and the World He Made (Macmillan, 2010).
+He is an historian of Britain in its global and imperial context in the period from the late nineteenth century to the present.
+Richard is the author of a number of books on Winston Churchill, including Churchill’s Empire: The World That Made Him and the World He Made (Macmillan, 2010), The Roar of the Lion: The Untold Story of Churchill’s World War II Speeches (OUP, 2013), Winston Churchill.
+A Life in the News and The Churchill Myths (both 2020).
 He has also written books on persuasion in modern British politics, the history of the British Labour Party, and the Oxford Very Short Introduction to Rhetoric.